OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 ---
 title: Bind to regions in a document or spreadsheet
-description: 'Learn how to use binding to ensure consistent access a specific region or element of a document or spreadsheet through an identifier.' ms.date: 06/20/2019
+description: 'Learn how to use binding to ensure consistent access a specific region or element of a document or spreadsheet through an identifier.' ms.date: 07/08/2021
 localization_priority: Normal
 ---

 # Bind to regions in a document or spreadsheet

 Binding-based data access enables content and task pane add-ins to consistently access a particular region of a document or spreadsheet through an identifier.
 The add-in first needs to establish the binding by calling one of the methods that associates a portion of the document with a unique identifier: [addFromPromptAsync], [addFromSelectionAsync], or [addFromNamedItemAsync].
 After the binding is established, the add-in can use the provided identifier to access the data contained in the associated region of the document or spreadsheet.
-Creating bindings provides the following value to your add-in:
+Creating bindings provides the following value to your add-in.

 - Permits access to common data structures across supported Office applications, such as: tables, ranges, or text (a contiguous run of characters).
 - Enables read/write operations without requiring the user to make a selection.